sfxfactor/PlanetaryHW2/README.md

 #Output Files:#
 Target 1 = ROXs 42B, Target 2 = ROXs 12.

-The following table gives the location of each relavent file *after running the code*.
-I have coppied all relavent output files to `finalResults/` so that if you run the code and something fails you still have a copy of the results.
+The following table gives the location of each relevent file *after running the code*.
+I have coppied all relevent output files to `finalResults/` so that if you run the code and something fails you still have a copy of the results.

 | Part | Contents | file name/location |
 |---|-------------|---------------------|